 Welcome to a tutorial on how to create an autocomplete with pure HTML, CSS, and Javascript.
-Yes, there are many autocomplete plugins these days, but some of them introduce a lot of loading bloat with the use of third-party frameworks.
-So here it is, a sharing of my version of autocomplete, all done using pure Javascript, no third-party libraries required.
+Yes, there are autocomplete plugins all over the Internet.
+But some of them require third-party frameworks and introduce a lot of loading bloat.
+So here it is, a sharing of mine with zero third-party libraries.
 Read on!

 TABLE OF CONTENTS